Charles H. Hoyt

 Charles Hale Hoyt (July 26, 1859 – November 20, 1900) was an American dramatist and playwright.
 He was married twice, to stage actresses Flora Walsh and Caroline Miskel Hoyt, both of whom died young.
-The shock of the death of his second wife contributed towards his own behavior and alcohol consumption which culminated in his own death.
+The shock of the death of his second wife contributed towards his mental health issues and the alcohol consumption which culminated in his death.

 Early life

 Hoyt was born in Concord, New Hampshire.
 He had a difficult childhood, as his mother died when he was ten years old.
-He graduated at the Boston Latin School and, after being engaged in the cattle business in Colorado for a time, took up newspaper work, first with the Saint Albans, Vermont, Advertiser, and later becoming musical and dramatic critic of The Boston Post.
+He graduated at the Boston Latin School and, after being engaged in the cattle business in Colorado for a time, took up newspaper work, first with the Advertiser in Saint Albans, Vermont, and later becoming the music and drama critic for The Boston Post.